GiulioGenova/MeteoBrowser/README.md

 http://meteobrowser.eurac.edu/

-How to:
+#How to:

-Once selected the stations and sensors by filtering the table and/or drawing a polygon on the map and chosen a date range you are ready to download (the dataset starts in the beginning of 2016).
-When download is complete, a "save as csv" icon pops up.
+Once selected the stations and sensors (also possbile to draw a polygon on the map)  and chosen a date range, you are ready to download (the dataset available refers to the last three years).
+When download is complete, a "save" icon pops up and you can choose to save a csv or a json file.
 You can choose between different time aggregations. "raw" preserves the timestamp of the sensor you are downloading (usually 5 or 10 minutes).
-For the other time aggregation options you will get the mean, maximum, minimum and sum values for each sensor in the selected timespan.
-You can also choose between "wide" or "long" data.
-In wide data you get a column for every sensor, in long data you get a factor column called
+For the other time aggregation options you will get different statistics for each measurement in the selected timespan.
-"Sensor" and a column "Value" which stores the measurements.

-Acknowledgements:
+#Acknowledgements:

 The application retrieves meteorological and hydrological time series from the South Tyrolean Meteo Open Data API (further documentation http://daten.buergernetz.bz.it/it/dataset/misure-meteo-e-idrografiche)